+Dr. Loftis currently provides outpatient psychotherapy for children, adolescents, and young adults.
 Each youth is a unique individual with his or her own pattern of strengths and weaknesses.
-I work with youth and families to maximize their strengths and work through their weaknesses to help them create positive change and thrive.
-I can assist with a variety of problems experienced by youth and their families.
-My expertise is working with youth who struggle with anxiety, depression, weak social skills, and difficulty adjusting to various life situations.
-I also work with youth demonstrating problematic behaviors such as tantruming, arguing, school refusal behavior, and rule-breaking.
-I can help your child or teen learn coping skills and new strategies to help them overcome their current challenges.
-I primarily utilize evidence-based approaches such as Cognitive-Behavior Therapy and incorporate other techniques based on each child’s individual needs.
+Dr. Loftis works with youth and families to maximize their strengths and work through their weaknesses to help them create positive change and thrive.
+She can assist with a variety of problems experienced by youth and their families.
+Her expertise is working with youth who struggle with anxiety, depression, weak social skills, and difficulty adjusting to various life situations.
+She also works with youth demonstrating problematic behaviors such as tantruming, arguing, school refusal behavior, and rule-breaking.
+Dr. Loftis focuses on helping your child or teen learn coping skills and new strategies to help them overcome their current challenges.
+She primarily utilizes evidence-based approaches such as Cognitive Behavior Therapy and incorporates other techniques based on each child’s individual needs.

-I strive to create a caring, supportive environment that is sensitive to the needs of children and families.
-Evening and Saturday appointments are available.
-Please click here to schedule online for a new patient consultation today.
-If you are a new patient and choose not to register online, please call the office at (480) 621-7257 to schedule an appointment, then review and complete our New Child Psychology Patient Intake Packet and bring it with you to your first session.
-I look forward to working with you and your child.
+Dr. Loftis strives to create a caring, supportive environment that is sensitive to the needs of children and families.
+After school and evening appointments are available.
+Please click here to register your child online as a new patient.
+Our office will contact you once your registration is submitted to schedule the first appointment.
+She looks forward to working with you and your child.
 Please note that our office does not prescribe medications; however, we would encourage and appreciate the opportunity to collaborate with your prescribing physician.

 Dr. Loftis sees patients ages 5-17 years old.

 For a complete review of her vitae, click here.